-If you are concerned or receive allegations about the conduct of one of your colleagues, this should be reported to your session manager or franchisee immediately.
-If the concern relates to the session manager or franchisee, you must contact The Rock Project Safeguarding Lead at first possible opportunity (safeguarding@therockproject.com).
+If you are concerned or receive allegations about the conduct of one of your colleagues or someone else in a position of power, this should be reported to your session manager or franchisee immediately.
+If the concern relates to the session manager or franchisee, you must contact The Rock Project Safeguarding Lead at first possible opportunity.